-Stock Compensation - FelCor LP has no employees.
-FelCor as our sole general partner performs all our management functions.
-We apply a fair-value-based measurement method in accounting for FelCor's share-based payment transactions with its employees.
+Stock Compensation - We apply a fair-value-based measurement method in accounting for share-based payment transactions with employees.

 Derivatives - We recognize derivatives as either assets or liabilities on the balance sheet and measure those instruments at fair value.
-Additionally, the fair value adjustments will affect either capital or net income, depending on whether the derivative instrument qualifies as a hedge for accounting purposes and the nature of the hedging activity.
+Additionally, the fair value adjustments will affect either equity or net income, depending on whether the derivative instrument qualifies as a hedge for accounting purposes and the nature of the hedging activity.